Announcements

 - Staff will announce over the FM system for permit “number” to pull up to check station and select their hunting position, they will stay in their vehicle.

-- Selected party will pull in front of check station and choose hunting position from map on outside of check station (positions are covered as they are taken)
+- Selected party will pull in front of check station and choose hunting location from map on outside of check station (positions are covered as they are taken)

 - Hunting party will receive their marked waterfowl harvest card with their chosen location